BastianGrahm/discourse-k8s-deploy/README.md

 When filling these be sure to also overwrite the `SMTP port` with `587` (if your SMTP server listens to that), even when it seems to default to `587`.
 If you don't there might be problems with sending mail, because Discourse (sometimes) uses `25` else.
 Requests on port `25` cannot reach AWS SES servers from the Webis network (for some reason).

-If there occurs any error (which is very likely already at the domain check) you have to edit `containers/app.yml` yourself.
+**_IMPORTANT_**: If there occurs any error (which is very likely already at the domain check) you have to edit `containers/app.yml` yourself.
 If so, enter the information which is mentioned [above](https://github.com/BastianGrahm/discourse-k8s-deploy/blob/master/README.md#L68) at the position you find it in the file.
 When you entered them restart the building process via `./launcher rebuild app`.
 Do not skip this!

 So after the setup edit the file at `containers/app.yml` as follows: